How did you get into the industry?

 Day in the life of a Franchisee?

 - The Poolblu Vision System is the keeper of the schedule and the orders.
+All accounts, orders and schedules are updated in real-time, so close visibility of the system is important.

 Who is the Ideal Franchise Candidate for the Poolblu franchise model?